arnolddevos/Soapbox/README.md

-# Soapbox - Another Static Site Publisher
+# Soapbox - Another Static Site Generator

-Soapbox creates static web sites from HTML, markdown, images and other resources.
+[Soapbox] creates static web sites from HTML, markdown, images and other resources.
 It is an [sbt] 0.13 plugin and easy to configure via sbt settings and extend with scala code.